 Proof of negligence – Doctors are not required to give the best care every time.
 This is impossible.
 But every state has what’s called a “reasonable standard of care” that all medical professionals must follow.
 A malpractice lawyer can bring in expert witnesses to talk to the court about the standard of care for your particular case and explain how the defendant violated that care, among other tactics.

 Proof that the negligence caused a problem – This is another tricky point.
 Let’s say that your loved one had cancer and died on the operating table.
 You have reason to suspect that the doctor was negligent.
-Even if you prove that there was some form of negligence, you and your lawyer would also have to show the court how that negligence led to the death of your loved one.
+Even if you prove that there was some form of negligence, you and your wrongful death attorney would also have to show the court how that negligence led to the death of your loved one.

 Proof that the problem caused specific damages – Damages can range from physical and mental anguish to increased medical bills to lost wages and more.
 Also, your malpractice lawyer can explain further which kinds of damages you might have incurred as a result of the problem.